brantje/source/README.md

 ```
 where 'tag' is any string that is used to tag this release, e.g. 'standard', 'fast, 'extreme'
 The output for the command above can be found at `../../binaries`.
 Run it the same way as in step (1).

+This code is made by SushiPool all credits go to them.